SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 However, in the cases where you *do* want the value to overflow, you can opt in to this behavior rather than triggering an error.
-Swift provides five arithmetic *overflow operators* that opt in to the overflow behavior for integer calculations.
+Swift provides five arithmetic :newTerm:`overflow operators` that opt in to the overflow behavior for integer calculations.
 These operators all begin with an ampersand (``&``):

 * Overflow addition (``&+``)